-Charlotte is Lecturer in Medieval British history.
+Charlotte is Interim Head of History.
 Originally from Bartley Green, Charlotte studied for her undergraduate and postgraduate degrees at the University of Birmingham.
 Her ARHC-funded PhD, ‘Cultural Expressions of Episcopal Power, 1070 – c.
 1150’ was awarded in July 2011.
 Before moving to Newman in 2015, Charlotte taught at the University of Birmingham and the University of Warwick.

 Selected Conference Papers

 ‘The Bishop as a Man: Gendered Discourses on Episcopal Power’, International Medieval Congress, Leeds University, 3 July 2019

 Ecclesiastical History Society Summer Conference, ‘A new Constitutional History: Reassessing the English Primacy Dispute, 1070–c.1150’, Ecclesiastical History Society, Cambridge University, 24 July 2018

 ‘Episcopal Power and the Decline and Fall of the Anglo-Norman Empire’, Ecclesiastical History Society, Edinburgh University, 27 July 2016

 A racial nation: ethnocentric nationalism and historical representations of the Norman conquest’ (pending submission).

 Lewandowski (2018) ‘Old Saints and New Cathedrals: Expressing Episcopal Power in Durham’s New Cathedral in the Late Eleventh Century’, in (eds.)
 Peter Coss, Chris Dennis, Melissa Julian-Jones, and Angelo Silvestri, Episcopal Power and Local Society in Medieval Europe, 900–1400.
 Turnhout: Brepols, pp. 221-238.